 Two weeks later at the NIR, where entry levels were low and the opposition was far from even the best that Western Europe could offer, the pair won on both days, beating a Danish Students crew into second place on both occasions.
 The coxed four also entered pairs: on the Saturday, bow pair (Maggie Lambourn and Chris Grimes) were third, eight seconds down on Liz and Lin, while stern pair (Chris Aistrop and Clare Grove) were fourth, a further three seconds behind.
 Maggie and Chris were third again on the Sunday but this time Chris and Clare were pushed down into fifth place by a Thames boat stroked by Barbara Philipson, a former international from the early 1960s.

-The coxed four did, however, win on both days, beating St George’s each time, as they had at Bedford Regatta the previous weekend.
+Togwther, the coxed four did, however, win on both days, beating St George’s each time, as they had at Bedford Regatta the previous weekend.
 This was important as St George’s – who rowed out of the same boathouse as Civil Service Ladies (and all but one member of the squad four was from CSLRC) – had beaten them at Walton Regatta on 8 June.
-Even though the race was their first outing in their new boat, this was a particularly painful defeat for the squad crew because of additional rivalry between the two clubs.
+Even though that race was their first outing in their new boat, this was a particularly painful defeat for the squad crew because of additional rivalry between the two clubs.
 St George’s had decided not to get involved with the new squad, seemingly because they were unconvinced that it would last, and their coach Bill Peer thought he could produce better crews than the squad could.
-Whether they intended to take on the squad at the planned final trials isn’t clear.
+Whether he and they intended to take on the squad at the planned final trials isn’t clear.

 The quad only raced as doubles with the Thames boat beating the Midlands crew again on both days.
 [Remember that result as it’s important for a plot twist later on – Ed.]